 King Charles III diagnosed with cancer, now undergoing "regular treatments," Buckingham Palace says

 Doctors have detected cancer in Britain's King Charles III, Buckingham Palace said in a statement Monday.
 The unspecified cancer was discovered as doctors treated the monarch for an enlarged prostate just over a week ago.
-CBS News partner network BBC News quoted royal sources as saying the king had been diagnosed with cancer elsewhere in his body, not of the prostate.
+It is understood that the king has been diagnosed with cancer elsewhere in his body, not of the prostate.

 The king, 75, was discharged one week ago following treatment for enlarged prostate, which the palace said was not cancerous.
 During that treatment, however, a "separate issue of concern was noted.
 Subsequent diagnostic tests have identified a form of cancer."